-Keep checking mirrors and blind spots
+DO keep checking mirrors and blind spots

 In towns and city centres it’s a good idea to avoid the left lane.
 These might regularly be filled with street vendors, parked cars and people loading.

 Despite driving on the left, many Thais also give way on the left.
-Or, the vehicle that has least speed at the time gives way.
+Or, the vehicle that has the least speed at the time gives way.
 So it might be a bit unpredictable.

 Take care on intersections here too.
 Most cars wanting to turn right might simply make a dash for it!

-Watch out for roadworks
+DO watch out for roadworks

-What’s the drink-dive limit in Thailand?
+What’s the drink-drive limit in Thailand?

 Thailand’s legal blood alcohol limit (BAC) per litre of blood is 0.5 grams.
 Any driver who’s held a licence less than five years can’t exceed 0.2 grams.

-It’s thought more than 25% of all Thai road accidents are related to drink-driving.
+More than 25% of all Thai road accidents are related to drink-driving.
 Always err on the side of caution.
 Drinking in any vehicle is banned.